silaspe/maths/docs/group_theory.md

 And as there's only one inverse element, this completes the proof.

+#### isomorphisms

 You know the thing I said about how homomorphisms sometimes mapping to smaller groups?
 Well, I got the terminology wrong again, and ChatGPT got the terminology wrong.
-If the homomorphism maps from from one group to another group where they're the same size, then it's called an isomorphism.
+If the homomorphism maps from one group to another group where they're the same size, then it's called an isomorphism.

+By the way, if there's an isomorphism $\varphi$ from a group $G$ to a group $H$, then there's an isomorphism $\varphi^{-1}$ from $H$ to $G$

+He also said [here](https://youtu.be/VZiLpYC0t5E?t=1329s) that it was crazy that if you use multiplication for the modular groups instead of addition, then $ℤ^{\times}_p = ℤ_{p - 1}$, and I already knew this fact because one: computer, two: modular arithmetic $10$ months ago.

+He also said [here](https://youtu.be/VZiLpYC0t5E?t=1349s) that there is no pattern, but it's literally just an exponential function.

+#### automorphisms

+An automorphism is an isomorphism from a group to itself, and I remember calling this one a self-homomorphism.

+Here's an example: if you swap any of the non-identity elements in $\text{V}_4$, it's still the same.

+Also, right now we stumble upon a sort of meta group theory (which to me is more similar to category theory): if you have a given group, then all of its automorphisms form a group with the operation of composition.

+Now that I'm done with pretty much the entire page, I can finally copy over work that I did on the brainstorm page that never made it into the story.

+### Some of my favorite groups